pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 This section discusses how to use notifications to propagate the domain events of an application.

 Basically, if the domain events of an application can be placed in a single sequence, the application sequence can be propagated as notifications in a standard way, and projections can be updated as the notifications are received.

-.. contents:: :local:

 As Vaughn Vernon suggests in his book Implementing Domain Driven Design: